UK-Export-Finance/dtfs2/README.md

 docker-compose up --build
 ```

+NB `--build` is optional - it will rebuild the contaners.

 From another terminal, stop everything cleanly with:
 ```
 docker-compose down
 ```

-Portal can then be seen on:
+Portal can then be seen at:
 ```
 http://localhost:5000
 ```

-mock API services are exposed on:
+The API is at:
 ```
 http://localhost:5001/
 ```